EU Licensed4.8/5

 About This Medicine

-Zestril is a brand of lisinopril, an angiotensin-converting enzyme (ACE) inhibitor used to treat hypertension (high blood pressure), heart failure, and to protect the heart following a myocardial infarction (heart attack).
-It is available in tablet strengths of 2.5mg, 5mg, 10mg, and 20mg.
+Zestril is the brand name for lisinopril, an angiotensin-converting enzyme (ACE) inhibitor used to treat hypertension, heart failure, and to improve survival following myocardial infarction.

 Usage & Dosage